r-lib/tidyselect/tests/testthat/_snaps/eval-walk.md

       Note: Using an external vector in selections is ambiguous. i Use `all_of(_vars_default)` instead of `_vars_default` to silence this message. i See <https://tidyselect.r-lib.org/reference/faq-external-vector.html>.
-      This message is displayed once per session.
+      This message is displayed once every 8 hours.
     Code
       # Verbose
       with_options(tidyselect_verbosity = "verbose", {